Netflix is removing online reviews on July 30

 Soon, it'll be a little harder for you to tell everyone what you thought of Marvel's The Avengers.

-Netflix is removing a desktop-only feature that allowed users to read and write reviews of TV shows and movies on its website this summer.
+Netflix is removing a desktop-only feature this summer that allowed users to read and write reviews of TV shows and movies on its website.
 But the shutdown is coming in stages.
 People will no longer be able to write their feedback on a show, similar to a Yelp review of a restaurant, by July 30.
 And in mid-August, people will no longer be able to read existing user reviews on Netflix either.

-"We have notified members who have used the feature recently," Netflix spokesperson Smita Saran said in an email.
+"We have notified members who have used the feature recently," Netflix spokesperson Smita Saran said in an email Thursday.

 This isn't the first time the company has changed a feature used to provide feedback on its offerings.